-Encaustic painting has been around for centuries and uses heated beeswax and damar resin, combined with pigment, that’s applied when warm to a surface (usually wood).
+Encaustic painting has been around for centuries and uses heated beeswax and damar resin, combined with pigment, that’s applied when warm (=melted) to a surface (usually wood).
 It can be moved around using heated elements (irons, torches, heated brushes) but otherwise stays put after it’s applied, as it cools quickly.
-You end up with some really luminous colour and depth of layers in paintings that’s truly unique.
+You end up with some really luminous colours, and depth of layers in paintings that are truly unique.

-I’ve been working with encaustics for the last few years – sometimes mixing it with printmaking, sometimes setting it in repurposed barnwood.
-It also lends itself to incorporating found objects which I’ve collected from travels – so much potential for exploring!
-Check out more encaustics for sale or contact me if you’re interested in asking about a commission.
+I’ve been working with encaustics for the last 6 years – sometimes mixing it with printmaking, sometimes setting it in repurposed barnwood.
+It lends itself to incorporating found objects which I’ve collected from travels, and paper, as well as photography – so much potential for exploring!
+Check out more encaustics for sale online, as well as Woodland Studios in Stoughton WI or contact me if you’re interested in asking about a commission.